 Wolfgang Dietrich holds the UNESCO Chair for Peace Studies at the University of Innsbruck/Austria and he is director of the MA Program for Peace, Development, Security and International Conflict Transformation at the same University.
-He is member of the Austrian UNESCO Commission and visiting professor at the United Nation's Peace University in Ciudad Colón/Costa Rica, at the Centre for Peace and Development Studies at the University of Castellón/Spain, at the Institute for Peace Studies at the Hacettepe University in Ankara and Istanbul/Turkey, and at the Institute for Political Science at the University of Vienna.
+He is member of the Austrian UNESCO Commission.

-Born in Innsbruck in 1956 and Austrian citizen, Wolfgang Dietrich was educated in Austria and England, received a Ph.D. in history and literature at the University of Innsbruck in 1980 and a Doctor of Juridical Science D.J.S. at the same University in 1984.
+Born in Innsbruck in 1956 and Austrian citizen, Wolfgang Dietrich was educated in Austria and England, received a Ph.D. in history and literature at the University of Innsbruck in 1980 and a Doctor of Laws LL.D. at the same University in 1984.
 In 1990 he was promoted to the degree of Adjunct Professor in Political Science.
 Since 2008 he holds the UNESCO Chair for Peace Studies at the University of Innsbruck.

 Wolfgang Dietrich has spent most of the eighties in Central America.
 He was president of the Austrian section of amnesty international from 1989 to 1991.
 In the nineties he did field research in Latin America and the Caribbean, India, Eastern Africa and Southeast Asia.
 He was director of the European Peace University from 1995 to 1998 and academic director of the Austrian Institute for Latin America from 1995 to 2007.